Fried onion burger

-A fried onion burger, also called an Oklahoma onion burger, is a regional burger style and specialty of Oklahoma cuisine.
+A fried onion burger, also called an Oklahoma onion burger, is a regional American burger style and specialty of Oklahoma cuisine.
 The dish was created in El Reno, Oklahoma, in the 1920s by a restaurateur searching for a way to stretch ground beef with a less expensive ingredient in order to cheaply feed striking railroad workers during the Great Railroad Strike of 1922.
 Its primary ingredients are thinly sliced onions and ground beef.

 Background

 According to restaurateur and food historian George Motz, El Reno sits within the American Burger Belt, which reaches from Texas to Wisconsin and where traditional American burgers were created.

 Origin

 The onion burger was created in El Reno by Homer and Ross Davis, a father and son, at their restaurant Hamburger Inn near the intersection of Route 66 and U.S. Route 81 as a way to stretch ground beef with less expensive onions to feed railroad workers during the Great Railroad Strike of 1922 and became further popularized during the Great Depression.
 The Davises named it the Depression Burger and sold it for five cents.
 The dish spread throughout western Oklahoma.

 Other burgers with onions were created around the same time and for the same reasons.
 According to food historian John T. Edge, the inclusion of a large amount of onions "bespoke a frugal impulse that is more universal than local...the taste for burgers laced with onions was wrought during the days of privation".
 Extending ground beef with onions also predates the onion burger; the 1883 Boston Cooking School Cookbook included a recipe that called for mashing two or three onions into a pound of ground beef.